-It’s an open secret that sales and marketing teams don’t always get along.
+Sales and marketing teams frequently experience misalignment.
 They often chase different metrics and goals that keep them working toward different outcomes.
 Even though their overarching goals are to make the company successful, a lack of alignment between these two teams can negatively impact a company’s success.
-How can sales and marketing work together when their actions are working toward different end goals?
+Revenue alignment solves this by getting both teams working toward the same goal: efficient growth.

 Revenue alignment gets sales and marketing teams working together for the same goal: increased revenue and efficient growth.
 Rather than spinning their wheels separately, each team is working in lockstep to achieve company goals together.
 Revenue alignment doesn’t just reduce friction for both teams—it can also result in higher return on investment (ROI) for sales and marketing efforts.